X14F7/Red_Toolbox/README.md

 - `multiscan.py`
   Multithreaded TCP port scanner that checks one target for open ports using TCP connect attempts.

+- `pingsweep.py`
+  A simple Python script that performs a ping sweep over an IPv4 subnet and prints all reachable hosts.

 More tools may be added over time as the project grows.

 ## Requirements